Ioan Lupescu: 1994 World Cup and Euro 1996

 He made nine appearances with three goals scored during the successful 1994 World Cup qualifiers.
 Lupescu was part of the "Golden Generation", being used by coach Anghel Iordănescu as a starter in all five games during the final tournament.
 After getting past the group stage, they defeated Argentina with a 3–2 victory in the round of 16.
 They were eliminated after the penalty shoot-out by Sweden in the quarter-finals, with Lupescu netting his spot kick.

 He played nine games during the successful Euro 1996 qualifiers.
 Lupescu was used by Iordănescu in all three games in the final tournament which were losses to France, Bulgaria and Spain, as his side failed to progress from their group.

 Final years and Euro 2000

 He played two matches in the 1998 World Cup qualifiers, but was not part of the squad that went to the final tournament.
 Then he went on to play nine games during the successful Euro 2000 qualifiers.
 Jenei used Lupescu during the final tournament in the group game that ended in a 1–1 draw against Germany when he replaced Viorel Moldovan in the 85th minute.
 He also played in the quarter-final against Italy that ended with a 2–0 loss when he replaced Constantin Gâlcă in the 68th minute.
 Lupescu's last national team appearance was on 7 October 2000 in a 3–0 away loss to Italy in the 2002 World Cup qualifiers.

-On 25 March 2008, Lupescu was decorated by President of Romania Traian Băsescu for contributing as general manager of the Romanian Football Federation at the national team's successful Euro 2008 qualifying campaign with the Medalia "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.